Skip to content

 5. Negotiate preliminary pricing

-• Ask vendors to use your sample data
+• Use your data — Ask vendors to demo with sample data

 Activities: